cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 consistently find a proof in the presence of mutations to
 \\( q \\), meaning that we have observed instability.
 * **Stable**.
 A high \\(r\\) value \\( (\approx 100\\%) \\)
- means \\( s \\)  the performance is consistently well, which is the ideal case.
+ means  the performance of \\( s \\) is consistently good, which is the ideal case.
 * **Inconclusive**.
-This category is needed due to a technicality that is not super important for our discussion here.
+This category is needed due to a technicality that is less important for our discussion here.
 In short, because Mariposa uses random sampling to estimate the success rate, sometimes statistical tests do not result in enough confidence to place \\( (q, s) \\) in